Xjun7S/synctrack/README.md

 6. ListActivitys - To List all the activitys
 7. IsBool - To check whether an activity is completed or not.
 8. IsValid - To check whether an activity is valid or not.

+Note :- These services are built on MongoDB.
+To make things,easy run a mongodb container at port 27017